brittanydionigi/form-forker/README.md

 The default branching methods are `integerEval` and `stringEval`.
 By default, if the user input is a string that can successfully be parsed into an integer (i.e. "5"), the branching will perform an `integerEval`.
 If the result of the user input can not be parsed into an integer, the form will branch on a `stringEval`.
 If, for some reason, you **don't** want this behavior, you can override which branching method is used by adding a `data-branching-fn: <branchingmethodname>` attribute to your form field element.

 ###Creating a Custom Branching Method
-If you'd like to override the default branching methods with your own, you can pass in a `branchingMethods` object when calling forkable().
+If you'd like to use custom branching methods, you can define them in a `branchingMethods` object when calling forkable().

 ````
 $('#branching-form').forkable({
     branchingMethods: {
-        "customEval": function(childBranches, userEnteredValue) {
+        customEval: function(childBranches, userEnteredValue) {
             // do custom evaluation here
         }
     }
 });
 ````

-Add a `data-branching-fn` attribute to your form field element, and set it equal to the name of your custom branching method.
+Add a `data-branching-fn` attribute to your form field element (at the parent fork level) and set it equal to the name of your custom branching method.
+Your custom method will now take precendence over the default `stringEval` and `integerEval` methods.